RLAQUEA/poll_application/README.md

+# Poll Application

-# This is a poll application created with Django version 4.1.1
+### This is a poll application created with Django version 4.1.1